joeruello/landscaper/README.md

 #landscaper

-CLI tool to do mass operations on a github repository, mostly for hipages' developer portal Backyard.
+CLI tool to do mass operations on a github organisation, mostly for hipages' developer portal Backyard.

 ## Usage